 What’s the best part of an island vacation?
 The island life!
 What’s the next best part?
 The food!
 Our trip to Key West was everything we hoped it would be and then some.
 We had the best time, soaked up all the sun, and ate our weight in key lime pie and seafood.
 Check out what we ate–I hope you brought an appetite!

-This was the first place where we ate, and it was a great introduction!
+This was the first place where we ate on our first trip to Key West in January 2021, and it was a great introduction!
 We tried the conch fritters, which were heavy on the fritter and light on the conch.
 I am under the impression it’s that way everywhere, though.
 They’re more of a hush puppy!
 Steve’s burger was thick and delicious, and my ahi tuna was perfectly seared, just how I like it!

 More here: The Best Food in the World